jrichardsz/http-operator/README.md

-# Matrix Gateway Api
+# Matrix Http Gateway

-Matrix Gateway Api is a gateway service that provides dynamic routing and more.
+Matrix Http Gateway is a simple gateway service that provides dynamic routing and more.
 With Matrix, your clients and apis will live in a virtual and peaceful world.

 ![logo](logo.png)